-The State of the Nation Address of the President of South Africa (abbreviated SONA) is an annual event in the Republic of South Africa, in which the President of South Africa reports on the status of the nation, normally to the resumption of a joint sitting of Parliament (the National Assembly and the National Council of Provinces).
+The State of the Nation Address (SONA) 2024 was delivered by President Cyril Ramaphosa on Thursday, 8 February 2024 which is place in the 30th year of South Africa's democracy..
+It is an annual event in the Republic of South Africa, in which the President of South Africa reports on the status of the nation.
+This speech is delivered to a joint sitting of Parliament, including the National Assembly and the National Council of Provinces.
+SONA marks the legislature's official opening and is designed to be a report on the economic and social state of the nation.
+It includes a review of the past year and priorities for the current year.